Extensions-lab/tms-help/README.md

 Shipper scenario.
 In this case, the sequence of steps is as follows:

+Steps:

 1. A [Transport Request](transportrequest.md) is created for the sales order—either manually from the sales order card or automatically when the document is released.
 This way, the document is handed over for transportation.
 2. The [Transport Request](transportrequest.md) is then added to a new or existing [Delivery Order](deliveryorder.md) by selecting it directly in the Delivery Order document via Prepare → Get Transport Requests, or by using the Load Management tool.
 3. Define Vehicle and Driver in Delivery order.

 ### Customer’s international freight order.
 Transport the cargo.
 Collect the costs.
 Invoice the customer.
 Using third-party carriers

 LSP scenario.
 Use the combination of [Forwarding Orders](forwardingorder.md) and [Freight Orders](freightorder.md).

-Preparation: Create a Forwarding Order Type with:
+Settings: Create a Forwarding Order Type with:

-- A stage structure reflecting the actual transport (e.g., pickup → main carriage by sea → delivery to consignee).
+- A stage structure reflecting the actual transportation (e.g., pickup → main carriage by sea → delivery to consignee).
 - A status profile aligned with the company’s order handling process.

 Steps: